 This, in turn, would maintain or realign a correct posture.
 The effects of this are:

 - An improvement in neuromuscular control, postural reflexes, and muscle tone

 - Reduction in the energy requirements needed to maintain correct alignment

 - Reduction in wear and tear on the joints

 Exercises to increase the motor strength of the key muscles affecting posture are also helpful.

 The most important is the pelvic tilt.
-The patient is instructed to decrease the pelvic inclination by use of the abdominal and gluteus maximus muscles.
+The patient is instructed to decrease the pelvic inclination by the use of the abdominal and gluteus maximus muscles.
 Initially, he performs the pelvic tilt exercise in a supine position, then standing against the wall.